Brooke Fraser

-Brooke Gabrielle Ligertwood (née Fraser; born 15 December 1983) better known by her maiden name Brooke Fraser, is a New Zealand singer and songwriter best known for her hit single "Something in the Water", released in 2010.
-Fraser released two studio albums What to Do with Daylight (2003) and Albertine (2006) through Columbia Records before signing a recording contract with Wood + Bone.
-Her third studio album, Flags, was released in 2010 and is her most successful album to date.
-Her most recent album, Brutal Romantic, was released in November 2014 through Vagrant Records.
+Brooke Gabrielle Ligertwood (née Fraser; born 15 December 1983) is a New Zealand singer and songwriter.
+She uses both her maiden and married names professionally.
+After signing with Sony BMG in 2002, she gained recognition for her debut album, What to Do with Daylight (2003) and followed with Albertine (2006) and Flags (2010).
+All three debuted at number one on the RMNZ chart and gained her the number one single "Something in the Water".
+She later released Brutal Romantic (2014), various compilation albums, the live album Seven (2022) and Eight (2023).
+The latter two were released by Capitol CMG under her married name, Brooke Ligertwood.

-Fraser became a member of the Australian Christian music group Hillsong Worship from 2005 to 2010; she rejoined the group in 2016 since she was the songwriter and lead vocalist for the Grammy winning song "What a Beautiful Name", which was credited under her married name Brooke Ligertwood.
-Other well-known songs written and performed by Fraser (both with Hillsong Worship and as a solo artist) include "Hosanna", "Lead Me To The Cross", "Better", "Who You Say I Am", "King of Kings", "Awake My Soul".
+Fraser became a member of the Australian Christian music group Hillsong Worship, where she wrote and performed several songs for the collective.
+She rejoined the group from 2016 until 2023, where she had performed on various songs including "Who You Say I Am", "King of Kings" and "What a Beautiful Name".
+Fraser co-wrote and performed the latter live track, and won the Grammy Award for Best Contemporary Christian Music Performance in 2018.

 Early life

-Fraser is the eldest of three children born to former All Black Bernie Fraser, who was born in Lautoka, Fiji, and his wife Lynda.
+Named after Brooke Shields, Fraser is the eldest of three children born to former rugby player Bernie Fraser, who was born in Lautoka, Fiji, and his wife Lynda.
 Her father is of Fijian, Portuguese, and Scottish descent.
 She has two brothers: Matthew, who lives in Wellington, and Shea, who lives in Dunedin.
 Fraser grew up in Naenae, Lower Hutt and attended Dyer Street School, Naenae Intermediate School and Naenae College.

 Fraser took piano lessons between the ages of seven and seventeen.
 She started writing songs at age twelve and taught herself the acoustic guitar at age fifteen.
 She began writing for the Soul Purpose magazine at age fifteen and was later made editor in 2002.
 She gave up her job as editor shortly after moving to Auckland in late 2002 in order to pursue her music career.
 In 2002, at the age of 18, Fraser signed a multi album deal with Sony Music, after a fierce bidding war between labels.